 Projects must be "linked" to either jobs in your Experience section or entries in your Education section – whether these are current activities or from your professional history.

-The key is to emphasize the type of data important to your target employers to demonstrate your value as a prospective employee, whether it’s a specific area of expertise or industry term common in your field.
+The key is to emphasize the type of project that is important to your target employers to demonstrate your value as a prospective employee, whether it’s a specific area of expertise or industry term common in your field.

 This field has strong ranking in LinkedIn’s search algorithm, so you’ll want to add a description that notes skills or job titles where possible.

-Like many other areas of LinkedIn, you can either ignore the Date requirement, specify a Year only, or provide both Month and Year.
-If your Project entry is intended to show a current area of expertise, click "Switch to date range," and you’ll see a check box that will allow "Project ongoing" to be selected.
+Like many other areas of LinkedIn, you can either ignore the Date requirement, specify a Year only, or provide both Month and Year for the project's start and end.

-If relevant, a hyperlink to your Project (whether it’s an online document, video, or web page) will provide viewers with an additional means of viewing your work.
+If relevant and available to be shared with people outside of your employer's organization, a hyperlink to your Project (whether it’s an online document, video, or web page) will provide viewers with an additional means of viewing your work.
 Note that unlike the rich media features of LinkedIn, your Profile will not display a thumbnail image from this link.